wrpaape/rebbit/README.md

 ###Takeaway

-- there has to be a faster way of swapping between dozens of files in sublime text editor
+- There has to be a faster way of swapping between dozens of files in sublime text editor

 ###Contents of this Repo